MachineTi/AMS/procomp_wheels.md

 <li> Jeep&reg; and Alfa Romeo replacement parts</li>
 <li> Procomp Wheels</li>
 </ul>
-<p>Aftermarket Sales products are provided through a network of dealers in South Africa, Namibia and Botswana.<br />
+<p>Aftermarket Sales has a network of 16 appointed dealers in South Africa, Namibia and Botswana stocking the Explorer Procomp range of products.
+Bestop, US Wheels and the motor vehicle replacement parts are distributed from the Aftermarket Sales offices in Laser Park, Honeydew.<br />
 </p>
       </div>